Sulfur burps are not uncommon in patients who are using Ozempic, Mounjaro, Saxenda, or any of the GLP-1 analogs.

 If you have sulfur burps and diarrhea while using Ozmepic or Mounjaro, consider the following reasons and manage them accordingly:

 - infections can cause both diarrhea and sulfur burps.
 You may need to take antibiotics like metronidazole or a gut antiseptic like Rifaximin.
-Always consult your doctor if your symptoms are severe, not improving, or you have an associated fever or blood in your stools.
+Always consult your doctor if your symptoms are severe, not improving, or you have associated fever or blood in your stools.

 - If you have switched to a new food after watching TikTok weight loss influencers and have developed sulfur burps and diarrhea, you may need to change back to your normal diet.